 This Nativity advent calendar is made of felt and tells the story of Mary and Joseph’s journey to Bethlehem.
-Free pattern and tutorial.
+The printable pattern and tutorial are included here.

 Guess what I did last night?
-My mom brought over the advent calendar she made years ago (here’s a link to that post) and I traced all the pieces to make a pattern for all of you who have asked for it!
+My mom brought over the advent calendar she made years ago and I traced all the pieces to make a pattern for all of you who have asked for it!
 Yay!
 Are you excited?!
-Here’s what the calendar looks like:

 I love it.
 I love that it tells the story of Mary and Joseph going to Bethlehem to be taxed.
 I love pulling out the little plastic baby Jesus on Christmas morning.
 I love the handmade charm.
 And now you can make one for your family too!